 I brought everything back to the hotel and we indulged in the deliciousness.
 We then decided that we couldn’t leave San Antonio without seeing the Alamo, especially since it was across the street from our hotel so we spent some time there, before heading to meet a friend for lunch at Acenar (a sister restaurant to Rosario’s).
 I had Tacos a la Parilla which are tacos with pineapple on them!
 Such a brilliant flavor combination!

 On the way back to our hotel we passed by The House Boozy Ice Cream and Booze.
-When I was explained the different options available to order, I couldn’t not order a flight of ice cream.
+When they explained the options for ordering, I couldn’t not order a flight of ice cream.
 A FLIGHT!
 My husband got an affogato with the Cafe de Olla Ice Cream infused with Patron XO Cafe.
 I tasted the ice cream before he poured the espresso and immediately knew that the flight was the right call.
 I needed to try as many flavors as possible.
 I ordered Dirty Sailor, Mudslide, Dr. Chips, and Bourbon Vanilla.
 They were all delicious.
-Dr. Chips did not have alcohol in it, but I think it was my favorite because I liked that it had multiple textures.
-I did a lot of pairing flavors and mixing and matching, but honestly I loved every single one.
+Dr. Chips did not have alcohol in it, but it was probably my favorite because it had multiple textures.
+I did a lot of pairing flavors and mixing and matching, but I really loved every single one.

 Our final meal was steaks at Josephine Street.
 This was such a fun little spot and a great way to close out our amazing trip.
 This trip was really fantastic, and the food was beyond expectations.
-I hit almost all the food I planned, and I have a nice long list of more places to try the next time I go back!
+I hit almost all the food spots I planned, and I have a nice long list of places to try the next time I’m there!
 I hope it’s sooner rather than later!